AriaSalvatrice/AriaModules/README.md

 ![Splirge](/doc/split.png)

-A colection of tiny cute polyphonic splits and merges, with a neato trick: they can sort channels by voltage!
+A collection of tiny cute polyphonic splits and merges, with a neato trick: they can sort channels by voltage!
 It's meant for neat freaks who want their values in order, and for the advancement of science in general.
 I did not make them because a use case exists.
 I made them because I want to see what kinds of use cases you will come up with.

 - **Splort**: _16 channels polyphonic split with optional chainable sort mode._ 5hp.
 - **Smerge**: _16 channels polyphonic merge with optional chainable sort mode._ 5hp.